 In the following video, a patient named Kitty shares the start of her journey with Invisalign, treating overcrowding and crossbite:

 If you’re interested in treatment with invisible braces like Invisalign, take a quick test to check whether you’re a suitable candidate.
-Just fill in a few details below and you’ll get your results straight away:
+Visit Invisalign’s website for a free Smile Assessment and get your answer in minutes!